chiabingxuan/DSA3101-Group-Project/README.md

 * `trips_per_day`: 2 entries that do not correspond exactly to an integer
 * `duration_per_day`: 13 entries that do not correspond exactly to an integer
 * `major`: Inconsistent formatting

+Note also that since all fields of the survey are required, there are no missing values in both `trip_data` and `other_feedback_data`.
+In addition, the data is taken directly from our survey results, so there are no duplicate rows in both data frames.

 ### 3.4 Preliminary Data Exploration